geoflow3d/geoflow-bundle/README.md

 #### All LoD-s

 The following is an example for running the building reconstruction on the test data.
-No need to pass `run flowchart.json`, because the image already contains the flowchart.
+No need to pass the flowchart, because the image already contains it.

 ```shell
 docker run \